Significance

 Magnitude | High |

-Risk Description | Berry Global uses over 5.6 million MWh of energy annually and has a Scope 1 & 2 CO2e footprint of almost 1.75 million MT.
+Risk Description | Berry Global uses over 4.6 million MWh of energy annually and has a Scope 1 & 2 CO2e footprint of almost 1.73 million MT.
 With the increased use of carbon pricing, this has the potential to increase our direct cost of energy.
 This increase in price is expected to be far higher than the typical price of inflation, and therefore it is considered to have a substantive fiscal impact on every facility that currently uses non-renewable energy, and a medium magnitude on our business as a whole. |

-Expected Risk Impact | Anticipating of an average global Carbon Tax of $120 USD/MT CO2e in 2030, and factoring in that we have sites in many different regions; some sites that lie in areas that have already implemented a carbon pricing structure, while others operate in jurisdictions that do not currently have carbon pricing, we can estimate a potential total annual Carbon Tax risk annually of $222 million in 2030, compared to $27 million currently, which is an average annual increase of $24 million per annum. |
+Expected Risk Impact | Anticipating of an average global Carbon Tax of $120 USD/MT CO2e in 2030, and factoring in that we have sites in many different regions; some sites that lie in areas that have already implemented a carbon pricing structure, while others operate in jurisdictions that do not currently have carbon pricing, we can estimate a potential total annual Carbon Tax risk of $208 million in 2030, compared to $23 million currently, which is an increased risk of $185 million. |

-Risk mitigation | In order to completely mitigate the potential impact of carbon taxes, we would need to offset our direct use of energy onsite; our Scope 1 emissions, and purchase renewable energy to eliminate Scope 2 emissions.
-Based on our 2022 Fiscal year Scope 1 emissions and a current cost to offset these emissions of $35 USD/MT CO2e, we estimate the annual cost of offsetting these emissions to be between $4.5m USD.
-Based on our 2022 Fiscal Scope 2 emissions and an average REC price of $5 USD, we estimate the annual cost of purchasing 100% renewable energy to be around $24.8m USD.
+Risk mitigation | In order to completely mitigate the potential impact of carbon taxes, we would need to offset our direct use of energy onsite; our Scope 1 emissions and purchase renewable energy to eliminate Scope 2 emissions.
+Based on our 2023 Fiscal year Scope 1 emissions of 144k MT CO2e, and a current cost to offset these emissions of 30 USD/MT CO2e, we estimate the annual cost of offsetting these emissions to be 5 million USD.
+Based on our 2023 Fiscal Scope 2 electricity usage of 4.5 million MWh, and an average REC price of $2.3USD per MWh in NA, $0.95 USD per MWh in China and $3USD per MWh in ROW, we estimate the annual cost of purchasing 100% renewable electricity to be 11 million USD.
+This gives the total response as 15 million USA.
 This should be considered a conservative, worst-case scenario estimate; in-practice, more cost-effective methods would be used to reduce energy usage. |

 Risk Type | Emerging regulation |